rancher/rancher-docs/docs/how-to-guides/new-user-guides/manage-clusters/access-clusters/authorized-cluster-endpoint.md

 This section describes how the kubectl CLI, the kubeconfig file, and the authorized cluster endpoint work together to allow you to access a downstream Kubernetes cluster directly, without authenticating through the Rancher server.
 It is intended to provide background information and context to the instructions for [how to set up kubectl to directly access a cluster.](use-kubectl-and-kubeconfig.md#authenticating-directly-with-a-downstream-cluster)

-### About the kubeconfig File
+### About the KubeConfig File

-The _kubeconfig file_ is a file used to configure access to Kubernetes when used in conjunction with the kubectl command line tool (or other clients).
+The kubeconfig file is used to configure access to Kubernetes when used in conjunction with the kubectl command line tool (or other clients).

-This kubeconfig file and its contents are specific to the cluster you are viewing.
-It can be downloaded from the cluster management page in Rancher:
+The kubeconfig file and its contents are specific each cluster.
+It can be downloaded from the **Clusters** page in Rancher:

-1. Click **☰** in the top left corner of the Rancher UI.
+1. Click **☰** in the top left corner.
 1. Select **Cluster Management**.
-1. Select the checkbox next to the name of the cluster whose kubeconfig file you want to download.
+1. Find the cluster whose KubeConfig you want to download, and select **⁝** at the end of the row.
-1. Click the **Download KubeConfig** button above the table.
+1. Select **Download KubeConfig** from the submenu.

 You will need a separate kubeconfig file for each cluster that you have access to in Rancher.